hectorcorrea/hectorcorrea.github.io/presentations.md

+# Pesentations and workshops
-# Selected presentations and workshops
+A selected list of presentations and workshops that I've given over the years.

 ## Workshops
 * [Solr for newbies](https://hectorcorrea.com/solr-for-newbies) Workshop presented at Code4Lib 2018, 2019, and 2023.